dreamportdev/Osdev-Notes/02_Memory_Management/04_Virtual_Memory_Manager.md

 As you might expect, there are many VMM designs out there.
 We're going to look at a simple one that should provide all the functionality needed for now.
 First we'll need to introduce a new concept: a *virtual memory object*, sometimes called a *virtual memory range*.
 This is just a struct that represents part of the virtual address space, so it will need a base address and length, both of these are measured in bytes and will be page-aligned.
 This requirement to be page-aligned comes from the mechanism used to manage virtual memory: paging.
 On x86 the smallest page we can manage is 4K, meaning that all of our VM objects must be aligned to this.

-We'll also want to store some flags that describe the memory the object represents: is it writable? is it user accessible? is it an ipc buffer?

-These flags seem like the flags we store in the page tables, so you could just store them there, but storing them as part of the object makes looking them up faster, since you don't need to manually traverse the paging structure.
-Later on we will add more flags.
+These flags we store seem like the flags used in the page tables, so you could just store them there, but storing them as part of the object makes looking them up faster, since you don't need to manually traverse the paging structure.
+It also allows us to store flags that the are not relevant to paging.

 Here's what our example virtual memory object looks like: